- Download our Moving to São Paulo Guide (PDF)

-Expats moving to the sprawling, crowded and extremely cosmopolitan city of São Paulo may initially find settling in a challenge.
-At first, the sheer enormity and seeming chaos can be overwhelming.
+Expats moving to São Paulo may initially find the sprawling, crowded and extremely metropolitan city challenging to settle in.
 That said, most expats find that the city's diversity of ethnicities and cultures helps to ease their transition into life in Brazil.

 As an important commercial and industrial centre, the city is home to almost every major Brazilian industry.
 Job opportunities in São Paulo have attracted immigrants and expats from all around the globe.
-The city, therefore, has a distinct international feel to it.
+The city, therefore, has a distinctly international feel to it.
 Japanese, Arab, European and American immigrants have all added their unique flavours to the cultural melting pot in this Brazilian city and have contributed to the welcoming environment it offers expats.